HamzaWajid1/BBC_news_classification_using_LLama2-7f-hb_finetuning/README.md

 # Project Overview 🚀

-This project involves fine-tuning a pre-trained Hugging Face model using bitsandbytes and PEFT for efficient language modeling.
+This project involves fine-tuning a pre-trained Hugging Face model(Llama 7b-hf chat model) using bitsandbytes and PEFT for efficient language modeling.
 The model is loaded, the dataset is preprocessed, and fine-tuning is performed.

-### Prerequisites
+## Prerequisites 🛠️

 Ensure you have the required dependencies installed.

-## Usage
+## Usage 🤖

 ### Loading the Model